-For many years now I have been trying to find something better than the mess which is polyhedron theory today (For more about that, see It's a Long Way to the Stars).
+Around the turn of the millennium I began to realise the mess which is polyhedron theory today and set out to try and find something better.
 What is emerging from this work is a foundational theory of polygons, polyhedra and higher-dimensional polytopes which I call morphic theory.
 It progressed slowly and only in 2015 was I able to firm it up enough to give it a sensible outline, but it was still only an outline and I have continued to be distracted by other things since and have made little further progress.
 So rather than wait any longer, I want to set out as much of it as I can and keep adding stuff as I find the time.
-This is exactly the kind of thing that a blocki is for.

 But I still have to be careful.
 I am no more above the odd gross blunder than anybody else, which has obliged me to rework aspects of the theory from time to time.
 Branko Grünbaum spotted my worst one in a draft paper, and a few years later I was able to repay him by spotting nearly as gross an example in one of his own drafts.
-Meanwhile one of Poincaré's foundational conjectures (see below), the ability to decompose any given manifold into a definite set of simple pieces, has in the 21st century been proved false in four dimensions and so its applicability must be treated with caution.
+Meanwhile one of Poincaré's foundational conjectures (see below), the ability to decompose any given manifold into a definite set of simple pieces, has in the 21st century been proved false in four dimensions (and only in four dimensions) and so despite it being true everywhere else, its applicability must be treated with caution.

-When Leonhard Euler discovered his famous polyhedron formula V − E + F = 2 he founded a discipline he called stereometry, the analytic study of polyhedral structures.
+When Leonhard Euler discovered his famous polyhedron formula V − E + F = 2 he founded a discipline he called stereometry, the analytic study of spatial structures whose surfaces are divided into polygons.
 Henri Poincaré later developed the field hugely, applying it to general surfaces or manifolds, and called it analysis situ – the analysis of position.
-In the 20th Century it became known as topology and came to play a fundamental role in much of modern mathematics.
-Much of the century was spent proving Poincaré's huge outpouring of ideas – the famous conjecture that bears his name was not proved by Perelman until the dawn of the 21st century.
-One of Poincaré's chief tools was the decomposition of a topological object or manifold into polygons, polyhedra and so forth, maintaining Euler's foundational link between the disciplines.
+In the 20th Century it became known as topology and, through the algebraic formulations of Emmy Noethe and others, came to play a fundamental role in much of modern mathematics.
+Much of the century was spent proving Poincaré's huge outpouring of ideas – the famous conjecture which bears his name was not proved by Perelman until the dawn of the 21st century.
+One of Poincaré's chief tools remained Euler's decomposition of a topological object or manifold into polygons, polyhedra and so forth, maintaining the foundational link between the disciplines.
 Thus, for example, the surface of a polyhedron could be seen as a polygonal decomposition of its associated manifold.
-Two visually distinct polyhedra with similar connectivity of faces, etc. came to be regarded essentially as different morphs of a common underlying form, for example a rectangular box is a morph of the cube.
+Two visually distinct polyhedra with similar connectivity of faces, etc. came to be regarded essentially as different examples of a common underlying form, for example a rectangular box has the same topology as a cube.

 In the latter half of the 20th Century Bonnie Stewart studied toroidal polyhedra, for the first time actually defining his polyhedra as topological surfaces.
 The theoretical significance of his approach seems to have been lost on his mainstream contemporaries, who were all busy developing more fashionable set-theoretic ideas (at that time set theory was touted as the universal foundation of all mathematics and even of philosophical logic and all rational thought.
 It has since failed to live up to expectations).

-Meanwhile the set theorists, notably McMullen and Schulte, were not interested in the exact shape of a figure but only its "polyhedron-ness" in terms of connected faces and so forth which were incident with each other.
-They eventually came up with a description of the connectivity in terms of a partially-ordered set (poset) of elements corresponding to the faces, edges and vertices, which they called an abstract polyhedron, or, more generally in higher dimensions, an abstract polytope.
-This purely topological connectivity could if desired be "realized" as a geometric polyhedron by injecting it into some ordinary geometric space.
-But the process of realization was never pinned down, it has remained a kind of woolly bogey-man for any set theorist trying to define a geometric polyhedron in abstract terms.
+The set theorists were not interested in the exact shape of a figure but only its "polyhedron-ness" in terms of connected faces and so forth which were incident with each other.
+In particular Danzer, McMullen McMullen and Schulte built on the pioneering work of Grünbaum in this field, eventually coming up with a description of the connectivity in terms of a partially-ordered set (poset) of elements corresponding to the faces, edges and vertices, which they called an abstract polyhedron, or, more generally in higher dimensions, an abstract polytope.
+This purely combinatorial connectivity could if desired be "realized" as a geometric polyhedron by injecting it into some ordinary geometric space.
+But the process of realization was never pinned down, it has remained a kind of woolly bogey-man for any set theorist trying to fully define a given geometric polyhedron in abstract terms.

 Up to solids in three dimensions, the set-based abstract theory is consistent with the traditional topological approach via decomposition.
 Beyond that, in four dimensions and above, it allows more general decompositions which topologists would throw up their hands in horror at.
 In this, certain thorny examples of apparently paradoxical polyhedra have led me to follow the set theorists towards greater generalization.
 But more of that later.

-Essentially I have sought a more satisfactory general theory by following Stewart's approach another step back towards Poincaré's, considering not only the surface but also the interior as a topological object, a bounded manifold.
+Essentially I have sought a more satisfactory general theory by following Stewart's approach another step back towards Poincaré's, considering not only the surface but also the interior as a topological object, in this case a bounded manifold, in its own right.
 Topology is sometimes aptly described as "rubber-sheet geometry", ignoring lengths and angles (except as aids to analysis) and just considering the underlying structural form or morphology.
 That is pretty much how I have approached polyhedra and so I call my theory morphic geometry.